ignite your career with georgia djj

 *Please note career fair locations and times may change OR additional career fair dates may be added to our recruiting schedule.
 Applicants should check the DJJ website for late-breaking schedule changes at www.djjcareers.org BEFORE visiting a DJJ job fair.

-** If the applicant has a 4-year degree from an accredited college they are exempt from having to take the Compass test or provide proof of acceptable ACT or SAT scores.
+** If applicants have a 4-year degree from an accredited college they are exempt from taking the Compass test or providing proof of acceptable ACT or SAT scores.

 Former military service members with Honorable Discharge should click on www.djjcareers.org to learn about DJJ's one-time Military Salary Increase Incentive on eligible job titles at “DJJ Careers for Veterans”.
+Join us online to discover all the job opportunities available at the Department of Juvenile Justice.
 There is no charge for participation at juvenile corrections career fairs.

 **Please note that career fair times and locations may change and additional career fair dates may be added to our recruiting schedule.
 Applicants should check the DJJ website for late-breaking schedule changes at http://www.djjnewsandviews.org/djjcareers/ before visiting a job fair.